2018 ENC STEM Student Application will open February 19, 2018.

 Question: What is the deadline for submitting the online application?

-Answer: There are two deadlines to submit the online application.
-If you submit your online application for the first deadline on March 17, 2017, you will receive a decision (accepted, waitlisted, or denied) by March 30, 2017.
-If you submit your online application for the second deadline on March 30, 2017, you will receive a decision by April 16, 2017.
+Answer: There are three deadlines to submit the online application.
+The first early decision deadline is on March 1, 2018, the second early decision deadline is on March 16, 2018, and the final deadline is on April 1, 2018.
 In order for your application to be considered, your transcript AND teacher recommendation must be complete.

 Question: How will I know if my application is complete?